SBI-sa/Logi-dash/replit.md

 # LogiPoint Reporting Dashboard

 ## Overview
-This project is a cross-platform reporting dashboard application built with Expo and React Native, providing comprehensive business analytics for LogiPoint.
-It supports iOS, Android, and Web platforms, with a primary focus on the web environment within Replit.
-The application offers various reporting modules including Sales, Warehouse, Logistics, Contracts, Risks, Real Estate, VAS, and Purchase Orders, all powered by a Supabase backend with real-time data synchronization.
-The vision is to provide a robust, real-time analytics platform for critical business insights.
+This project is a cross-platform reporting dashboard application built with Expo and React Native.
+It provides comprehensive business analytics for LogiPoint across iOS, Android, and Web platforms, with a primary focus on the web environment within Replit.
+The application offers various reporting modules including Sales, Warehouse, Logistics, Contracts, Risks, Real Estate, VAS, Purchase Orders, and Marketing & Leads.
+It is powered by a Supabase backend with real-time data synchronization, aiming to deliver a robust, real-time analytics platform for critical business insights.

 ## User Preferences
 - I want iterative development.